morganstanley/desktopJS/README.md

 common API, applications can target multiple HTML5 containers without change.
 Detecting what container in which you are hosted, desktopJS provides shims and polyfills to bridge the common API to the underlying container.
-The goal is to help applications be container agnostic and provide portability when muliple container depoyments are desired.
+The goal is to help applications be container agnostic and provide portability when multiple container deployments are desired.

 Usage
 ---------------